MalwareWerewolf/Davide-Dolce-Hugo-website/content/posts/Steam App Identifier.md

 +++
 date = "2021-04-10"
-title = "GimmeTheSteamAppIdByName a tool made with .NET Framework" slug = "GimmeTheSteamAppIdByName a tool made with .NET Framework" tags = [] categories = [] series = []
+title = "Gimme The Steam App Id By Name a tool made with .NET Framework" slug = "Gimme The SteamApp Id By Name a tool made with .NET Framework" tags = [] categories = [] series = []